[email-subscribers-form id=”2″]

 But setting up that budget is not where most people come unstuck.

-Most people who try to budget fail to get the benefits of a budget because they cannot maintain the practice.
+Most people who try to budget fail to reap the benefits because they cannot maintain the practice.

-Let’s look at the steps to how you can maintain your budget.
+Let’s look at the steps to help you maintain your budget.

 Step 1: Schedule your budgeting practice